ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/approve-counted-results.md

 From a user perspective, this is the step where the manager confirms which rows already have a final accepted result.

+### What changes in the reconciliation details

+When the user approves the selected rows, their **ReviewStatus** becomes **Approved**.

+The **Session** does not change.

+This marks the current counted result as accepted for those reconciliation rows.

+> [!NOTE]
+> For an overview of how **Session** and **ReviewStatus** change throughout the process, see [Sessions and review statuses](sessions-and-review-statuses.md).

-The next operation depends on the remaining rows.
-If some discrepancies still need another check, users continue with a recount operation.
-When all required rows are approved, the process can continue with **Release**.
+If another verification is needed, the next operation is [Generate recount orders](generate-recount-orders.md).
+When the required rows are already approved, the process can continue with [Generate warehouse transactions](generate-warehouse-transactions.md).